What is Compulsory Liquidation? A Guide for Company Directors

 If you and your company are being threatened with compulsory liquidation, you should make it a priority to seek expert advice as a matter of urgency, preferably before a WUP is issued.
-Real Business Rescue has over 70 offices up and down the country meaning you are never far away from expert help and advice.
-To arrange a free initial consultation with an insolvency expert call our team today on 0800 644 6080.
+Real Business Rescue has offices across the nation meaning you are never far away from expert help and advice.
+To arrange a free initial consultation with an insolvency expert call our team today.

 Why is my company being compulsorily liquidated?

 Compulsory liquidation happens when a creditor petitions the courts to have your company wound up and removed from the Companies House register.
 This is often the final step of a lengthy process by the creditor to collect the money your company owes.
 When a company is liquidated – either voluntarily or compulsorily – all its assets are sold with the proceeds then being distributed to outstanding creditors to pay back the debts of the company.
 By forcing your company into compulsory liquidation, creditors hope to then be able to collect the outstanding debt owed to them when the assets are liquidated.